JSTOR-Labs/juncture-digital/README.md

 Each Visual Essay has a default stable URL that can be used for viewing and sharing the essay.
 Others URLs (including using your own custom domain) for an essay can be used when an optional Juncture site is created.

-The [Viewing and Sharing Quick Start](https://github.com/jstor-labs/juncture/wiki/Viewing-and-Sharing-Quick-Start) guid provides simple instructions for viewing and sharing a Visual Essay.
+The [Viewing and Sharing Visual Essays](https://github.com/jstor-labs/juncture/wiki/Viewing-and-Sharing-Visual-Essays) guide provides simple instructions for accessing and sharing your Visual Essays.

 ## Create a Juncture site